 New SPURS-2 Field Campaign Datasets Released

-[24-Oct-19] The PO.DAAC is pleased to announce the availability of additional datasets from the NASA SPURS-2 field campaign.
+[24-Oct-2019] The Physical Oceanography Distributed Active Archive Center (PO.DAAC) is pleased to announce the availability of additional datasets from the NASA SPURS-2 field campaign.
 Following prior releases of thirteen SPURS-2 datasets, this third release includes a further eight new datasets: PAL (Acoustic Passive Listener), Seaglider, drifter, towed Surface Salinity Profile (SSP), research vessel meteorology and surface water observations, Pico Mooring, Neutrally Buoyant Float, and underway data from the sailing vessel Lady Amber

 .
 The drifter collection is comprised of data from SVP/SVP-S, CODE, ADOS, AOML, and tethered CARTHE-SUPRACT drifter deployments during SPURS-2, the latter four types also providing subsurface observations at fixed depths in addition to the standard surface measurements characteristic of drifters more generally.
 The PICO (Platform Instrumentation for Continuous Observations) mooring collection is comprised of surface meteorological and "trawler" profiling CTD observations from the two PICO moorings deployed during SPURS-2.